- fatherhood (n.)

 - fauna (n.)

-- 1771, collective name for animals of a certain region or time, from Late Latin Fauna, a Roman fertility goddess, wife, sister, or daughter (or some combination thereof) of Faunus (see faun).
+- 1771, "the total of the animal life of a certain region or time, from Late Latin Fauna, a rustic Roman fertility goddess who was wife, sister, or daughter (or some combination) of Faunus (see faun).

 Popularized by Linnaeus, who adopted it as a companion word to flora and used it in the title of his 1746 catalogue of the animals of Sweden, "Fauna Suecica."
-First used in English by naturalist Gilbert White.
+First used in English Gilbert White (1720-1793) the parson-naturalist.

 - faunal (adj.)

 - in various usages, from the gentle boy hero of Frances Hodgson Burnett's popular novel "Little Lord Fauntleroy" (1885).
-The family name is from mid-13c., literally "son of the king" (Anglo-French Le Enfant le Roy).
+The family name is recorded from mid-13c., literally "son of the king" (Anglo-French Le Enfant le Roy), from faunt, a Middle English variant of enfaunt (see infant).
+Middle English also had fauntekin "a little child" (late 14c.).

-- 1876, in reference to Johann Faust (c.1485-1541), German wandering astrologer and wizard, who was reputed to have sold his soul to the Devil.
+- 1870, in reference to Johann Faust (c.
+1485-1541), German wandering astrologer and wizard, who was reputed to have sold his soul to the Devil.
 Fantastic tales of his life were told as early as the late 16c., and he was the hero of dramas by Marlowe and Goethe.
 The Latinized form of his name, faustus, means "of favorable omen."

-- movement in painting associated with Henri Matisse, 1915, from French fauve, "wild beast" (12c., in Old French "fawn-colored horse, dark-colored thing, dull," from Frankish *falw-, from the Germanic root of fallow (adj.)).
-Coined by French art critic Louis Vauxcelles at Autumn Salon of 1905.
-It was a reaction against impressionism, featuring vivid use of colors.
-Related: Fauvism.
+- movement in painting associated with Henri Matisse, 1915, from French fauve, "wild beast," a term applied in contempt to these painters by French art critic Louis Vauxcelles at Autumn Salon of 1905.
+The movement was a reaction against impressionism, featuring vivid use of colors.
+French fauve (12c.) in Old French meant "fawn-colored horse, dark-colored thing, dull," and is from Frankish *falw- or some other Germanic source, cognate with German falb "dun, pale yellowish-brown" and English fallow "brownish-yellow."
+Related: Fauvism (1912).

 - faux (adj.)